MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - **AllVersions=true** - Query string parameter.
 By default, the version returned is the latest.
 Include this optional parameter to request all published versions.
 - **Format=JSON** | **CSV** | **RSS** – In addition to the JSON and CSV formats, the version web method also supports RSS.
 You can use this along with the allVersions=true parameter to request an RSS feed which can be used with Outlook or other RSS readers.
 - **Instance** - Route parameter.
 This optional parameter specifies the instance to return the version for.
 If omitted, all instances are returned.
-Valid instances are: Worldwide, China, Germany, USGovDoD, USGovGCCHigh
+Valid instances are: Worldwide, China, Germany, USGovDoD, USGovGCCHigh.

 The result from the version web method may be a single record or an array of records.
 The elements of each record are: